UPPMAX/R-python-julia-matlab-HPC/docs/python/GPU.rst

 On UPPMAX numba is part of python_ML_packages, so we use that.

-We are going to use the following program for testing (it was taken from https://linuxhint.com/gpu-programming-python/ but there are also many great examples at https://numba.readthedocs.io/en/stable/cuda/examples.html):
+We are going to use the following program for testing (it was taken from a (now absent) linuxhint.com exercise but there are also many great examples at https://numba.readthedocs.io/en/stable/cuda/examples.html):

 .. admonition:: Python example ``add-list.py`` using Numba